 I sat there for almost 3 hours, head in hand, with thoughts racing through my mind.
 I sat there in that big comfy chair and wondered how I had let it happen again.
 All the red flags and warning bells were there – I had friends warning me prior but I refused to listen.
 All the answers to my concerns were right in front of me – he was almost 60 without a dime to his name.
-No nest egg in site, only big hopes and dreams.
+No nest egg in sight, only big hopes and dreams.
 An all too common tale on the Costa del Sol.

 This was me a few weeks ago, facing another failed partnership on the Costa del Sol.
 Of course, as it always is you find out about someone AFTER the fact because no one wants to get involved before or during – fair enough I suppose.
 I went on and on for about a week wallowing in self-pity cursing to the heavens and universe.
 Finally it hit me – everything happens for a reason, and each detour in life is a learning experience.
 This last business relationship was one I thought was going to work, and it would have, if I had only told the truth and not worried about hurt feelings.
 But today, I have to stop looking backwards, and fight on going forward.